AnshSinghSonkhia/OOPM-3rd-Sem/README.md

 Example: The implement details of `pow(x,y)` function is hidden to us.
 We may not know how it is calculating the powers, but we can use it.

+## Types of Abstraction:
+### 1. Data abstraction
+This type only shows the required information about the data and hides the unnecessary data.
+### 2. Control Abstraction
+This type only shows the required information about the implementation and hides unnecessary information.

 # Inheritance

 - A class inherits properties of another class.